Henry Walter Bates: Ega

 Bates spent the best part of a year at Ega (now Tefé) in the Upper Amazon (Solimões), where he reported that turtle was eaten regularly, and insect catches were especially abundant.
 He found upwards of 7,000 species of insects in the area, including 550 distinct species of butterfly.
 Bates nursed a sick toucan back to health.
 Tocáno (the Indian name, after its cries) proved to be an intelligent and amusing companion, with a voracious appetite.
 Mainly a fruit eater, he learnt the meal times "to a nicety", and would eat flesh and fish as well as fruit.

 Taxonomy

-Bates' original work was done on a group of conspicuous butterflies always spelled by Bates as Heliconidae.
+Bates's original work was done on a group of conspicuous butterflies always spelled by Bates as Heliconidae.
 He divided this assemblage into two groups, the Danaoid Heliconids, having affinities with the tribe Danaini (see also Danainae); and the Acraeoid Heliconids related to the Acraeini.
 The former are now known as Ithomiini, closely related to the milkweed butterflies, and were named after the genus Danaus in the Danainae.
 The latter are now known as the tribe Heliconiini, or longwings, named after the genus Heliconius.
 Both group within the family Nymphalidae, and both groups tend to feed on poisonous plants.
 The milkweed plant supplies poisonous glycosides which render both caterpillar and adult danaines noxious.
 Ithomiines, in contrast gain their toxicity from their adult nectar sources.
 Heliconiine caterpillars feed on poisonous Passiflora vines.
 However, ithomiines gain their toxicity from their adult food plants.